sirius0029/MambaCell/README.md

 ## Downstream task data

 The full descriptions of the datasets and the studies of origin can be found in the manuscript.
-Here we provide the links to access the processed datasets.
+Here we provide the links to access the datasets.

 - PBMC 10K: [scvi_PBMC](https://docs.scvi-tools.org/en/stable/api/reference/scvi.data.pbmc_dataset.html)
 - PBMC 3&86k: [PBMC 3&86k](https://www.10xgenomics.com/datasets)